 Would you enjoy helping people to look and feel good?
 Are you interested in developing your practical and creative skills?
 If so, this career area may be what you’re looking for.

 Fashion trends and the development of new cosmetic, beauty and hair care products are important factors for change in the industry.
-Recent trends include an increase in male customers (in some areas), and increasing demand for anti-ageing treatments and products.
+The use of barber shops is growing due to the trend for male grooming with beard grooming being very popular.

 This career area includes: hairdressing, barbering, salon management, beauty therapy, nail therapy, spa therapy, aromatherapy, reflexology, make-up artistry and body art (tattooing and piercing).

 Related work is also available in other areas such as: reception (although online booking is growing in popularity in larger salons and salon chains), sales, marketing, and hospitality and tourism (in health spas and holiday resorts).